Glacier Half Marathon

 Option #2: Race Morning (not recommended)

-Race morning bib pickup will start at 4:30 and is located at the shuttle loading site.
+Race morning bib pickup is located at the start line after your shuttle ride.

 Option #3: Shipped Before the Race

 There is a cost of $30 if you want to have your bib and shirt mailed to you.
 We do this as a convenience for runners not wanting to drive to the area early.
 You can add a shipped bib to your registration until one month before the race by logging into RunSignup, clicking Manage Registration, and Add Ons.

 Refunds: Once your package is shipped, you are officially checked in to the race and no longer qualify for our refund, deferment, or transfer options.

 Bib Pickup/Race Expo

 Location: Red Eagle Campground (North of East Glacier Park, MT)